ksdfg/themes/README.md

     Mailspring -> Edit -> Install theme -> select this folder

 and Mailspring will install this theme.
 You do not need this folder after installing.
-To set the theme, go to Mailspring -> Edit -> Change theme and select `Material`.
+To set the theme, go to

+    Mailspring -> Edit -> Change theme -> select `Material`

 Maybe not the best visibility wise, but I can live with it and tbh can't find anything better or even close to this.

 [The original source can be found here](https://github.com/ferlanero/mailspring-material-adapted)